-OBJECTIVE DBJECTIVES Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 2.
-Ian Smith Objective 3 - Sound -We support the intention that the expansion of existing facilities and the Noted.
-No action taken. development of new waste facilities will be delivered in a manner which protects the District's Planning Adviser (Yorkshire) environmental assets.
-The Core Strategy recognises the important contribution which Bradford's The Council welcomes Historic environmental assets make to its distinctive character, to the quality of life of its communities and to England's support.
-Historic England its economic well-being.
-It is important that the strategy for waste management is delivered in a manner which safeguards these assets.
+OBJECTIVE Objectives Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 2.
+Ian Smith Objective 3 - Sound -We support the intention that the expansion of existing facilities and the development of new waste facilities will be delivered in a manner which protects the District's No action taken.
+Planning Adviser (Yorkshire) environmental assets.
+The Core Strategy recognises the important contribution which Bradford's environmental assets make to its distinctive character, to the quality of life of its communities and to The Council welcomes Historic Historic England its economic well-being.
+It is important that the strategy for waste management is delivered in a manner which safeguards these assets. -

-POLICY W Policy W1: Cross Boundary Working
+POLICY W POLICY W1: CROSS BOUNDARY WORKING

 Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required

 NO REPRESENTATIONS RECEIVED